 We strongly believe reducing inequality, eradicating poverty and helping refugees and as an organization we work hard towards achieving this.

 We believe our employees should enable more people share and reap the rewards of a growing economy.
 We strongly believe reducing inequality, eradicating poverty and helping refugees and as an organization we work hard towards achieving this.
 We understand that our contribution might be just a drop in a vast ocean but we believe that every good and generous act however small or large goes miles when it comes to helping the less privileged.
-A substantial portion of the S&L shareholder dividends have been pledged to not for profit causes across focussed on Children and Education across Asia, Africa, Central America and the US.
+A substantial portion of the S&L shareholder dividends have been pledged to not for profit causes across the globe, focussed on Children and Education across Asia, Africa, Central America and the US.

 As an organization, we look at tapping our internal talent and resources to make investments and work with charities across three main themes: Children, their education and Africa.
 Major investments have gone into helping child refugees from violent and war stricken regions such as Syria, Honduras, Malawi and East Africa.
 We look at children being our world’s future and as a responsible organization we believe in ensuring our future is looked after.
 Our focus has been on upliftment of children from some of the poorest parts across the world, helping them get proper food, shelter, protection and education.
 Our key success stories lie in identifying these pockets of need and investing in people who execute them well to benefit the children.

 Some of the key success stories of our work have been in providing stable continous education for children from broken homes in India, food and shelter to civil war refugees in Africa and education and livelihood to drug war affected children in Central America.
 Over the last several years we have worked closely with Bishop Aelen home for Children in Chennai, India and have adopted over 25 girl children living and studying here from broken homes.
 We have also partnered with Shabnam resources to change the living conditions of street children.